-WELCOME FROM THE PROGRAM DIRECTOR
+WELCOME FROM THE PROGRAM DIRECTORS

 Welcome to the Master of Social Work Program at Azusa Pacific University!
-The faculty and staff are delighted that you have chosen to be a part of the social work learning community at APU, in a field of practice that is in highly valued in local, regional, national, and global contexts.
-The MSW degree has become increasingly important in preparing future professionals to advocate for needs of the underserved and marginalized.
+The faculty and staff are delighted that you have chosen to be a part of the social work learning community at APU, in a professional practice field that is highly valued in local, regional, national, and global contexts.
+The MSW degree has become increasingly valued in preparing future professionals to advocate for needs of the underserved and marginalized.
 To that end, professional social workers are uniquely prepared to address the complex needs and challenges in society today.